 However, today, we are not going to focus on these widely known causes of sadness.

-Let’s try to delve into the deeper roots of feeling sad for no reason.
-Below are some unexpected causes of unsubstantial sadness you might have never considered.
+Let’s try to delve into deeper roots of this unexplained emotional state.
+Below are some unexpected causes of unsubstantial sadness you might have never considered:

 1. You might be going through an existential crisis

 An existential crisis makes you reconsider your whole life even when everything seems to be going smoothly.
 You start to ask yourself questions like, Does my life have a meaning?
 Why am I here?
 Am I walking the right path in life?